 Ceridian’s main competitors are legacy provider ADP (NASDAQ:ADP) and Ultimate Kronos Group.
 Other cloud-first providers of HR solutions for small and medium-sized businesses include Asure (NYSE: ASUR), Paycom (NYSE:PAYC), Paycor (NASDAQ:PYCR), Paylocity (NASDAQ:PCTY), and Workday (NASDAQ:WDAY).

-As you can see below, Ceridian's revenue growth has been strong over the last two years, growing from quarterly revenue of $222.8 million in Q4 FY2020, to $336.1 million.
+As you can see below, Ceridian's revenue growth has been strong over the last two years, growing from $250.4 million in Q2 FY2021 to $365.9 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.2% in Q4.
+Ceridian's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 42.6% in Q2.

-That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.43 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Ceridian's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
+This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Ceridian's free cash flow came in at $12.2 million in Q4, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Ceridian's free cash flow came in at $53.6 million in Q2, up 86.8% year on year.

-Ceridian has generated $74.8 million in free cash flow over the last twelve months, a decent 6% of revenues.
-This FCF margin is a result of Ceridian asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.
+Ceridian has generated $116.8 million in free cash flow over the last 12 months, a decent 8.71% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

-Sporting a market capitalization of $11.5 billion, more than $431.9 million in cash and with positive free cash flow over the last twelve months, we're confident that Ceridian has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $11 billion, a $486.6 million cash balance, and positive free cash flow over the last 12 months, we're confident that Ceridian has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering Ceridian, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Ceridian we will be cheering from the sidelines.
+When considering an investment in Ceridian, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Ceridian, we'll be cheering from the sidelines.
 Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+But while its strong free cash flow generation gives it re-investment options, the downside is that its customer acquisition is less efficient than many comparable companies and its gross margins show its business model is much less lucrative than the best software businesses.